Home » Germany » Oskar Maria Graf » Anton Sittinger (Anton Sittinger)

 Graf sums up Sittinger’s view as follows.
 Menschen wie Sittinger gibt es in allen Ländern Abertausende…In manchen Zeiten heissen sie ‘du’ und ‘ich’ [There are thousands and thousands of people like Sittinger in every country… In many cases they are called ‘you’ and ‘I’] He goes on to explain that we would all deny being Sittingers.
 They are the selfish people, entirely concerned with their own comfort and well-being.
 They do not want change but everything to be as it was in a glorious past.
 They look down on the people less well-off, the ordinary labourer and the poor, not least because they see them as a potential threat to the established order.
 Because of this they are not real democrats, but more often straightforward reactionaries and often monarchists.
 They will accept a dictatorship if their own life-style is not affected in any way.
 It is they, Graf, is firmly convinced, who are responsible for the rise of Hitler and other dictators.

 The book ends soon after Hitler takes power in 1933 (the book was published four years later when, of course, Hitler was still very much in power) and, inevitably, the Nazis take over the town and arrest the people they consider as Reds.
 Anton does not like it, not because of what the Nazis do but because they disturb his equilibrium.
 Graf does not hold back his views.
 The Nazis are second-rate thugs and the petit bourgeoisie accomplices of these thugs.
 Given the period when he was writing, we can hardly expect him to have an objective or measured view.
 He certainly drives his point home, barely letting up in his criticism of Anton Sittinger and the Nazi supporters.
 Certainly, for people from the English-speaking world, it is a fascinating account of how the Nazis came to power, not in a vacuum, but with the complicity of many of the German people.
-Given the subject matter and the fact that it was originally published in London, it is somewhat surprising that it has never been translated into English.
+Given the subject matter and the fact that it was originally published in London, it is somewhat surprising that it was not translated into English till 2024.

 Publishing history

-First published 1937 by Malik-Verlag
+First published in 1937 by Malik-Verlag